-- (iii) The appointment of specialist staff to aided should follow the principles outlined in sub-sections (i) and (ii) above where applicable. - Teachers and specialist staff on first (iv) appointment to an aided school should normally serve a probationary period of two years, during which employment may be terminated by due notice or payment in lieu of notice as prescribed in the Compendium.
-Thereafter, termination of employment will require a minimum of three months of notice, or payment in lieu as prescribed in the Compendium, and any other conditions as stipulated in the letter of appointment or contract of service.
+- (iii) The appointment of specialist staff and school executive officers to aided schools should follow the principles outlined in sub-sections (i) and (ii) above where applicable. - (updated on 1 September 2019)

+(iv) Teachers. specialist staff and executive officers on first appointment to an aided school should normally serve a probationary period of two years, during which employment may be terminated by due notice or payment in lieu of notice as prescribed the Compendium. in Thereafter, termination of employment will require a minimum of three months of notice, or payment in lieu as prescribed in the Compendium, and any other conditions as stipulated in the letter of appointment or contract of service.